robchambers/nbserve/README.md

    ```

-## To Do
-* basic unit tests
-* move to github
-* CLI option to remove input cells (default true?)
-* CLI option to cache / not cache
-* Ability to force run from cached
-* Python3 support

-## Wish List
-* Test on TravisCI, etc.

-## Use Cases
+## Target Use Cases

 * A user has run analyses in iPython Notebook and wants to easily make the
   results available on the web.
-The results are alreay contained
+The results are already contained
   in the notebook

 * A user has analyses that need to be run regularly or on-demand, and
   the served notebooks are a way to easily generate that dynamic content.

 * A user develops notebooks with extensive code, and needs a way to make
-  them accessible to people who will be turned off by the code.
+  them accessible to people who will be scared away or distracted by the code.

 ## Links / Inspiration